gracefulife/clova-developer-guide/en/CIC/References/Context_Objects.md

 # Context information

-Context indicates various states information of a client.
-Context information is included in a context object which is sent with an [Event message](/CIC/References/CIC_Message_Format.md#Event) of the CIC APIs.
-Context should contain states information at the time when user's speech input is initiated.
-Available context objects are as follows.
+Context information indicates various states of a client.
+To provide context, include context objects when sending [event messages](/CIC/References/CIC_Message_Format.md#Event) with the CIC APIs.
+Context information must reflect states at the time when user has spoken.
+The following are the available context objects.

 * [AudioPlayer.PlaybackState](#PlaybackState)
 * [Device.DeviceState](#DeviceState)